Abortion in the Philippines: Abortion incidence

-A 1997 study estimated that, despite legal restrictions, in 1994 there were 400,000 abortions performed illegally in the Philippines and 80,000 hospitalizations of women for abortion-related complications; It was reported in 2005 that official estimates then ranged from 400,000 to 500,000 and rising, and that the World Health Organization (WHO) estimate was 800,000.
+According to the Philippine Safe Abortion Advocacy Network, an estimated 1.26 million abortions were induced by Filipino women in 2020, significantly higher than a 1994 estimate of 400,000 abortions performed illegally in the Philippines.
 Seventy percent of unwanted pregnancies in the Philippines end in abortion, according to the WHO.
 As of 2005, approximately four in five abortions in the Philippines were for economic reasons, often where a woman already has several children and cannot care for another.

-While some doctors secretly perform abortions in clinics, the 2,000 to 5,000 peso (US$37 to US$93) fee As of 2005 was too high for many Filipinos, so they instead buy abortifacients on the black market, e.g. from vendors near churches, sari-sari stores and bakeries.
+While some doctors secretly perform abortions in clinics, the 2,000 to 5,000 peso (US$37 to US$93) fee As of 2005 was too high for many Filipinos, who instead buy abortifacients on the black market, e.g. from vendors near churches, sari-sari stores and bakeries.
 As of 2006, two-thirds of Filipino women who had abortions attempted to self-induce or seek solutions from those who practice folk medicine.
 As of 2011, one hundred thousand people ended up in the hospital every year due to unsafe abortions, according to the Department of Health, and 12% of all maternal deaths in 1994 were due to unsafe abortion.
 Some hospitals have refused to treat complications of unsafe abortion, or operate without anesthesia, as punishment for the patients.
 In 2000, the Department of Health expanded a 1998 policy called Prevention and Management of Abortion and Its Complications (PMAC) aimed at addressing the complications of unsafe abortion to improve availability of quality of humane post-abortion care services by competent, compassionate, objective and non-judgmental service providers in well-equipped institutions complemented by a supportive environment.
 In 2018, a new governmental policy strengthening the national framework for postabortion care clarified legal and ethical duties of health service providers and provided formal avenues for redress against abuse.

-The Responsible Parenthood and Reproductive Health Act of 2012
+The RH Law of 2012

-The Responsible Parenthood and Reproductive Health Act of 2012 RH bill signed into law on December 18, 2012 serves to ensure Filipino people have the access to all services regarding reproductive health to preserve the right to health.
+The Responsible Parenthood and Reproductive Health Act of 2012 (RH Law) signed into law by President Benigno Aquino III on December 18, 2012, serves to ensure Filipino people have the access to all services regarding reproductive health to preserve the right to health.
 The bill ensures accessibility to information about contraception and prevention from sexual abuse and violence.
 More specifically, the bill allows for services that will not negatively affect pregnancy in order to preserve the family.
 In other words, abortions and procedures related to as such is not protected under the bill, though post care for people who underwent abortion is protected in this bill.